Skip to content

 3. Remove anything noisy and reorder what matters.

-4. Copy the final context to your AI chat or into a working note.
+4. Copy the final context to your AI tool.

 Copy as a list of links